tier3guy/linkcrate/README.md

 ## Deployment

-LinkHub can be deployed to Vercel or any other hosting platform that supports React applications.
+LinkCrate can be deployed to Vercel or any other hosting platform that supports React applications.
 Follow the deployment instructions specific to Vercel or your chosen hosting platform.

 Ensure that you set the Firebase configuration variables as environment variables in your deployment environment.

 ## Usage

-1. Open your web browser and navigate to the deployed URL of your LinkHub application.
+1. Open your web browser and navigate to the deployed URL of your LinkCrate application.
 2. Sign up for a new account or log in if you already have one.
-3. Once logged in, you will be redirected to your LinkHub dashboard.
+3. Once logged in, you will be redirected to your LinkCrate dashboard.
-4. Customize your LinkHub page by adding links and selecting a theme/template.
+4. Customize your LinkCrate page by adding links and selecting a theme/template.
-5. Share your LinkHub page URL with others or embed it on your website/blog.
+5. Share your LinkCrate page URL with others or embed it on your website/blog.

 ## Contributing